iExecBlockchainComputing/deploy-workerpool/README.md

 Basicly, replace the wallets passwords with the corresponding ones and for the other passwords, generate some strong new ones.
 The Core server exposes 3 services binded to services "core", "grafana" and "chain-adapter", then replace the PROD_CORE_HOST, PROD_GRAFANA_HOST and the PROD_CHAIN_ADAPTER_HOST by the Core server static IP or a DNS name.
 Finally, replace the PROD_POOL_ADDRESS with your previously generated workerpool address.

 You may also want to customize some other variables for further uses but this is not detailed here.
 Only pay attention to WORKERPOOL_PRICE and ORDER_PUBLISHER_REQUESTER_RESTRICT which names are explicit enough.
 You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on paralel tasks your worker can run (defaults to: TOTAL_WORKER_CPU - 1).
-For your own convenience, adapting the GRAFANA_HOME_NAME might be good to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).
+It might be good for your own convenience to adapt the GRAFANA_HOME_NAME to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).

 # Deployment